MicrosoftDocs/quantum-docs-pr/articles/tutorials/quantum-random-number-generator.md

 :::code language="qsharp" source="~/quantum/samples/getting-started/qrng/Qrng.qs" range="3-15,34":::

 As mentioned in our [Understanding quantum computing](xref:microsoft.quantum.overview.understanding) article, a qubit is a unit of quantum information that can be in superposition.
 When measured, a qubit can only be either 0 or 1.
-However, when an operation is running, the state of the qubit represents the probability of reading either a 0 or a 1 with a measurement.
+However, before measurement, the state of the qubit represents the probability of reading either a 0 or a 1 with a measurement.
 This probabilistic state is known as superposition.
 We can use this probability to generate random numbers.

 In our Q# operation, we introduce the `Qubit` datatype, native to Q#.
 We can only allocate a `Qubit` with a `using` statement.
 When it gets allocated, a qubit is always in the `Zero`  state.